 Encourage your loved one to seek counseling, or call a suicide intervention hotline.
-You can call a hotline yourself as well.
+You can call or text a hotline yourself as well.
 The people who staff these hotlines are well-equipped to help you help your loved one.
 Some suicide hotline numbers are:

 - National Suicide Prevention Lifeline: 800.273.TALK (8255)